dsamist/algorithm-with-jenkins/README.md

 [![Build Status](http://ec2-51-21-113-120.eu-north-1.compute.amazonaws.com/buildStatus/icon?job=algorithm-pipeline)](http://ec2-51-21-113-120.eu-north-1.compute.amazonaws.com/job/algorithm-pipeline/)

-You're on a team developing an algorithm that calculates the value of pi.
+You're on a team developing an algorithm that calculates the value of pi..

 The code for the project is being stored in a GitHub repository.
 The team wants to test the latest changes to the algorithm with every push to the repo.